rankutah/blog/sites/rank-utah/content/locations.md

 # Locations & Service Areas

-We provide website design, local SEO, and IT support for businesses in several areas.
-Below are highlighted locations and sample projects.
+Clear Presence provides website design and SEO services for business across the United States with an office in Pleasant Grove, UT.
+Here are a few locations where clients are located.

 {{< /section >}}